aaronw5/C2theP2ExerciseHPC/cpu/matMul/README.md

 ### Run Matrix multiplication with parallelization across CPU nodes

-edit `runMatMulMPI.sh` to run on 1 node and submit the job using `qsub runMatMulMPI.sh`
+edit `runMatMulMPI.sh` to run on 1 node and submit the job using `qsub runMatMulMPI.sh`.
+Look at output in logs.

+Now, run it on 4 nodes.
+Compare the runtime of the matrix multiplications.

+in `runMatMulMPI.sh` you can edit the run script

+`matMulMPI.py --no-naive -n <size of matrices> `

+play around with the size of the matrices and start a job.
+See how at larger matrix sizes multiplication is still fast.